1970 Penny Value Checker: Errors List, “D”, “S” & No Mint Mark Worth

 Rare 1970 Penny Error List

-First publicized in Coin World in 1976 after its initial 1974 discovery, this variety represents a defining moment when doubled die collecting gained serious momentum among Lincoln cent specialists.
+This variety was first publicized in Coin World in 1976 after its initial discovery in 1974, representing a defining moment when doubled die collecting gained serious momentum among Lincoln cent specialists.

 1970-S Double Die Obverse Penny (RD) Price/Grade Chart